 Preparing for the Pharmacist Qualifying Examination

-The Pharmacist Qualifying Examination is based on seven entry-level competencies, required by pharmacists beginning to practise, which were developed in 2014 by The National Association of Pharmacy Regulatory Authorities (NAPRA).
+The Pharmacist Qualifying Examination is based on nine entry-level competencies, required by pharmacists beginning to practise, which were developed in 2014 by The National Association of Pharmacy Regulatory Authorities (NAPRA).
 These competencies are assessed through related questions or practice-based scenarios.
 On each examination, there will be a number of questions (for Part I) or stations (for Part II) relating to these major competency areas:

 - Ethical, Legal and Professional Responsibilities

 - Patient Care

 - Intra and Inter-Professional Collaboration

 - Quality and Safety